OXFORD, BATH, THE COTSWOLDS & STONEHENGE

 DAY 5.
 BIBURY TO LACOCK

 Pedal through a timeless landscape today that is utterly charming and leads to the Cotswold capital of Cirencester – important since Roman times and still a delight today.
 Beyond are some interesting places to stop by.
-At Highgrove you can take a thirst quencher or coffee at Prince Charles’s farm whilst in Tetbury there’s plenty to explore in this lovely old wool market town.
+At Highgrove you can take a thirst quenching drink at Prince Charles’s farm whilst in Tetbury and there’s plenty to explore in this lovely old wool market town.
 If trees are your thing you can make a short detour to the world renowned and spectacular National Arboretum at Westonbirt.
-There is also a wonderful pottery and close by a stunning private garden where we may be able to arrange a visit.
 The most remarkable find of the day maybe Lacock where you will spend the next two nights.
 Dating back to the 13th Century, this charming rural village with a medieval abbey remains untouched by modern development.

 DAY 6.
 LACOCK TO BATH AND BACK

 This is a great ride to the World Heritage site of Bath known for its Georgian architecture and its Roman connections.
-Discover the Roman baths, a fine collection of museums, cobbled courtyards, historic tea rooms and the abbey.
+Discover the Roman baths and its excellent museum, a fine collection of galleries, cobbled courtyards, historic tea rooms and the very impressive 12th century abbey.
+It is one of England’s favourite places and the history here is palatable in all its honey coloured stone buildings.
 Leave Bath by heading into former railway tunnels and briefly along a magnificent canal to take in yet another characterful town at Bradford on Avon.
 Here there is a short climb as you head back to Lacock.
 Truly a day to remember!

 DAY 7.
 LACOCK TO A WILTSHIRE VILLAGE